 Fees are collected at the time of registration.
 Cash, local check, credit/debit card, or money orders are accepted.
-Costs may include, but are not limited to, the following; tuition, books, lab fees, uniforms, tools, electronic resources, supplies, liability insurance, background check fees, drug screening fees, and graduation fees.
+Costs may include, but are not limited to, the following; tuition, lab fees, access codes for electronic resources, supplies, liability insurance, drug screening fees, and graduation fees.